Introduction

 Online Application | Yes | Yes | Yes |

-This amount is based on the annual living expenses of students estimated by BAföG
+This amount is based on BAföG’s estimated annual living expenses for students.

 Do certain visas require a higher deposit for a blocked account in Germany?

-Some German visa applicants applying for certain visa categories such as
+Some German visa applicants applying for specific visa categories, such as:

 - Training or apprenticeship visa